AutoModality/action-ros-clang-format/README.md

 Github Action applying the ROS Style Guide to C++ code.

-Recommended to invoke upon pull request, this will apply the code format that matches the [ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide) using [clang-format-3.8](https://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html) with the configuration from [davetcoleman/roscpp_code_format](https://github.com/davetcoleman/roscpp_code_format).
+This Action will format the code to match the
+[ROS C++ Style Guide](http://wiki.ros.org/CppStyleGuide) using [clang-format-3.8](https://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html)
+with the configuration from [davetcoleman/roscpp_code_format](https://github.com/davetcoleman/roscpp_code_format).

+It is recommended to add this to `formatter.yml` that runs on `pull_request` so it only formats when the code is stablizing and ready to merge into master.

 ## Usage